serhioms/FastFlow/README.md

 		ff.shutdown();

 The log is:

 		Hello,FastFlow!!

 Bit verbose lambda (a,b,c,d)->{} is the price for non-blocking synchronization implemented in fast flow.
-None of them are really matter except first one A - it is the context object pass in hello.run() method - it is "java null" in this case.
+None of them are really matter except first one A - it is the context object provided in hello.run() method - "java null" in this case.

+The hello workflow combines 4 sequential tasks and 2 parallel tasks in 2 level tree.
+Next example of famous 100 Bottle song much more complicated and finally represented by [100 level tree of sequential->parrallel->sequential->parallel->*** workflow](https://github.com/serhioms/FastFlow/blob/master/src/test/java/demo/HundredBottleFlow.java).

 ## [100 Bottle demo](https://en.wikipedia.org/wiki/99_Bottles_of_Beer)
 There are 3 implementations of this demo: vie [blocking synchronization with 99 available threads](https://github.com/serhioms/FastFlow/blob/master/src/test/java/demo/HundredBottleMultyThreadBlocking.java), vie [non-blocking synchronization with couple threads](https://github.com/serhioms/FastFlow/blob/master/src/test/java/demo/HundredBottleMultyThread.java) and vie [non-blocking synchronization with 1 thread only](https://github.com/serhioms/FastFlow/blob/master/src/test/java/demo/HundredBottleSingleThread.java).

-As expected blocking implementation get hangs on the last bottle!
+As expected blocking implementation get hangs on the last bottle because it requires minimum 100 threads in the executor's pool to be available!

 	100 bottles of beer on the wall, 100 bottles of beer.
 	Take one down, pass it around, la, lA, La, LA, 99 bottles of beer on the wall, 99 bottles of beer.